 If Classic Works of Literature Were Vegan

-Imagine if our best writers’ empathies extended to beings that don’t look just like them.
+What would it be like if our best writers’ empathies extended to beings who don’t look just like them?

-Satan makes a bet with God that his man Job couldn’t go a month without cheese.
-Poor Job wanders the streets, tearing his beard and complaining to anyone who’ll listen that he is the victim of a great injustice.
+Satan makes a bet with God that his man Job can’t go a month without cheese.
+Poor Job wanders the streets, tearing his beard and complaining to anyone who’ll listen that he is the victim of divine injustice.
 But then he gets over it.

-Hermione Granger, founder of the Society for the Promotion of Elfish Welfare, has her eyes opened even wider when she learns where all that bacon on the Hogwarts breakfast tables comes from.
+Hermione Granger, founder of the Society for the Promotion of Elvish Welfare, has her eyes opened even wider when she learns where the house elves get all that bacon for the Hogwarts breakfast tables.
 None of the other characters gives a fuck.

-Frankenstein’s creation tries to join civilised society by stabbing an eight week old calf to death.
-“Veal is only high-grade at eighteen weeks, you monster!”
-Frankenstein screams.
-The creature flees, eventually befriending a kindly farmer who teaches him all about plant-based diets.
+Frankenstein’s creation tries to join civilized society by stabbing an 8-week-old calf to death.
+“Veal is only high-grade at 18 weeks YOU MONSTER,” Frankenstein screams.
+The creature flees, confused.

-When Ahab first sights the elusive white whale, he hurls his harpoon into the sea and vows to hunt down anyone who would harm such a beautiful creature.
+When Ahab first sights the white whale, he vows then and there to spend his days hunting down anyone who would harm such a magnificent creature.
 The following 131 chapters describe in exhaustive detail Ahab’s epic letter-writing campaign against the evasive, indefatigable whaling industry.

 Titus lures Tamora to a reconciliatory feast with the promise that he’ll bake a pie with his best pig.
-After a delicious dinner, Titus reveals to his sated guest that the filling was in fact Chiron and Demetrius, Tamora’s two pet terriers.
+After a delicious dinner, Titus reveals that the pie’s filling was in fact Chiron and Demetrius, Tamora’s two pet terriers.
 “But dogs are different!” she wails.
 Titus’s beloved pet pig turns up his nose.